barbariska108/viabtc_exchange_server_docker_fixed/README.md

 docker-compose up
 ```

-Just wait it startup and then test use curl
+Just wait for startup and then test using curl

 ```bash
 curl  http://127.0.0.1:18080/ -d '{"method": "market.list", "params": [], "id": 1516681174}'